Vegin Vegan Vegun!

 • grated garlic

-The key to making this vegan Japanese hamburger patty delicious is in the preparation of the vegetables.
+The secret to a truly delicious vegan Japanese hamburger steak is all in how you prepare the vegetables.

-Place the finely chopped vegetables in a pot or pan, sprinkle with salt, cover with a lid, and cook over low heat for 5-10 minutes.
-This will bring out the flavor from the vegetables and produce a delicious hamburger steak.
+Start by finely chopping your veggies, then place them in a pot or pan.
+Sprinkle with a little salt, cover with a lid, and cook over low heat for about 5–10 minutes.
+This gentle cooking method draws out the natural flavors and moisture, making the patties rich and savory—no need for fancy ingredients!

-It is made in three steps: making the patty mix, baking, and making the sauce.
+It is made in three steps: making the patty mix, cooking, and making the sauce.

 STEP1.
 Patty Mix Making